Ball State Residents

 In accordance with the Code of Student Rights and Responsibilities, students and/or guests are expected to provide appropriate identifications (university identification card (ID) or driver's license) when requested by a university representative or employee.
 Those who cannot show appropriate identification may be asked to leave the residence halls immediately.
 Misuse of the university ID card by allowing others to gain hall access is prohibited.
 Students and/or guests are required to show their ID when entering the residence halls through the community check-in stations.

-Guests (non-residents of a particular hall) are expected to follow all policies of the university.
+Guests (non-residents of a particular hall) are expected to follow all policies of the University and instructions of University employees.
 Residents are responsible for their guests and all actions of the guests while in the halls.
-Guests found in violation of residence hall or university policy will be asked to leave university property immediately.
+Guests found in violation of residence hall or University policy will be asked to leave University property immediately.
 Guests must be escorted at all times in any area other than the main lounge.
+Overnight guests (non-residents of the building, including other residence hall students) need to be registered with the desk while the desk is open.
 Keys will not be issued to guests.
+A maximum of one (1) guest per room resident may sleep in a room for a total room maximum of four (4) nights ONLY with the permission of the roommate.

-Guests between the ages of 13 and under the age of 18 must have parental/guardian permission to stay as a guest of a residence hall student.
-Residence hall hosts are responsible for ensuring their guests have the appropriate permission and are registered.
-Parental/Guardian permission forms are available online and at the residence hall front desks and night check stations.
-Guests age 12 and under may not stay overnight in the residence halls (unless the guest is a legal dependent of the resident) and must leave the building no later than midnight..
+Guests from the ages of 13 and under the age of 18 must have parental/guardian permission to stay as a guest of a student living in a residence hall.
+The student host is responsible for ensuring their guests have the appropriate permission and are registered.
+Parental/Guardian permission forms are available online and at the residence hall front desks.
+Guests age 12 and under may not stay overnight in the residence halls (unless the guest is a legal dependent of the resident) and must leave the building no later than midnight.

-Guests are not permitted to live in the residence halls.
-If a guest is found to violate the spirit of the policy by living in the halls, he/she will be trespassed from the hall.
+Guests are not permitted to permanently live in the residence halls.
+If a guest is found to violate the spirit of the policy by living in the halls, they will be trespassed from the hall and the resident may face disciplinary charges.